 Influenced by Paulo Freire’s Pedagogy of the Oppressed, this interdisciplinary project will bring together artist/teachers and scholars whose practices revolve around deconstructing hierarchies of knowledge and the development of equitable, intersectional pedagogies within and outside of academia.
 A series of hands on workshops, social justice visual projects and panel discussions throughout the Spring/Fall 2019 academic year will be facilitated by Professor Clarke in collaboration with Professors Mari Rodríguez Binnie, Michelle Apotsos, The Sawyer Library, and Williams Design Thinker in Residence Ric Grefe.

 Men of Color Collective

 Organizers: Christopher Sewell, Dean’s Office; Michael Grinnell, Jr., Integrative Wellbeing Services

 The Men of Color Collective will coordinate gatherings to help all men of color thrive at Williams.
 The program hopes to provide a forum for discussion and bonding that creates a space for students to work through some of the necessary self-care steps as well as provide opportunities to build coalition and work on academic and social resilience.

 Reclaiming the Stacks

 Organizers: Christine Ménard, Libraries; Jonathan Miller, Libraries

 Last year, flyers with xenophobic, white supremacist, and anti-Semitic messages were disseminated in the print collection, in Sawyer Library.
 In answer to this covert attack on the values of our community, the library will organize a stacks-occupation program, with events and strategic actions inspired by, and taking place in the stacks.
 Occupy the Stacks intends to reclaim the physical and symbolic spaces of the library collection, affirm underrepresented identities, and to answer the question: Who owns the library collection?

-Organizers: Ruby Solomon, Integrative Wellbeing Services; Seth Wax, Chaplain’s Office; Gail Newman, Professor of German
+Organizers: Ruby Solomon, Integrative Wellbeing Services; Seth Wax, Chaplain’s Office; Gail Newman, German